 Markley Street Improvements

-Work continues on PennDOT’s project to improve Markley Street/U.S. Route 202 South in Norristown Borough, Montgomery County, finished a year ahead of schedule.
-Section 520 also included improvements to the intersection with Swede Road/Johnson Highway and completed improvements to the Main Street bridge over Stony Creek, is being built in two phases.
-Initial construction began in February 2013 and encompasses the area between Elm Street and Johnson Highway.
-The second part of the overall project, Section 510, is scheduled to start in late 2015 or 2016, will improve Markley Street from Main Street to Elm Street.
+Section 520, the first part of PennDOT’s project to improve Markley Street/U.S. Route 202 South in Norristown Borough, Montgomery County, finished a year ahead of schedule.
+Section 520 also included improvements to the intersection with Swede Road/Johnson Highway and to the Main Street bridge over Stony Creek.
+Initial construction began in February 2013 and improved Markley Street between Elm Street and Johnson Highway.
+The second part of the overall project, Section 510, is scheduled to start later this year and will improve Markley Street from Main Street to Elm Street.
 Details of upcoming construction are coming soon….